The Miracles: The 1987 Rock Hall controversy and 2012 induction

 Robinson had told Billboard that he had been lobbying for the Miracles since his own induction, "making calls and signing petitions and everything, because they really deserve it."
-Though some felt Robinson should've been included as an inductee with the other Miracles, Robinson said, "I don't really even care about that.
+Though some felt Robinson should have been included as an inductee with the other Miracles, Robinson said: "I don't really even care about that.
 I'm already in there.
 I don't understand why it was, like, a task to get the Miracles in there.
 We were one of the hottest and most prolific groups in the world at that time, so I don't understand the hesitancy."
 Claudette Robinson stated, "When I spoke to (Rock and Roll Hall of Fame & Museum President and CEO) Terry Stewart, he said he got no less than 900 e-mails per day saying the Miracles should be inducted, and why aren't they?
 I was surprised by that.
 I would think five or 10, but he said that amount, so it's a lot of people that were really pulling for us.
 You have to be thankful and grateful for that."
 However, before this decision, Miracle Marv Tarplin died in September 2011 at the age of 70, just months before the induction ceremony.

 The Miracles were inducted into the Rock and Roll Hall of Fame as part of the class of 2012 along with five other groups whose leader had been inducted as a solo artist.
-Upon their induction, Claudette Robinson told Billboard, "I didn't think it would happen in my lifetime.
+Upon their induction, Claudette Robinson told Billboard: "I didn't think it would happen in my lifetime.
 For the longest time so many people have put in their comments and tried so hard for us to be inducted, and there was always a reason we weren't.
 So I was a little shocked when they called and said it would happen."
 Robinson was selected as the induction speaker for the Miracles and the other five groups.
 The inducted members were original members Claudette Rogers-Robinson, Pete Moore, Bobby Rogers, Ronnie White (posthumously), and Marv Tarplin (posthumously).